Roaring Fork Motor Nature Trail

 Grotto Falls

 A must do hike is the hike to Grotto Falls.
 This is a 1.2 mile one way (2.4 round trip the park guide says 3 miles round trip) hike to a small waterfall.
 The falls is about 25 feet high.
 The trail runs behind the falls.
 On a hot day, the cool mist from the falls a great way to cool off.
+In the spring and after a good rain, the falls has a fair amount of water flowing over it.
+When we were there in September 2007, things were pretty dry and the falls were just a thread of water.

 Although the waterfall is small, it is pretty and the hike is a nice way to stretch your legs after riding in the car.
-When we were there in September 2007 the water levels were quite low.
-Spring would be a really great time to visit here--especially if the Rhododendron were in bloom.
+Spring or early summer, would be a really great time to visit here--especially if the Rhododendron were in bloom.
+We'll have to check the flower schedule and catch the Rhododendron one of these days.